Masala crackers are spicy, green chilies & cilantro flavored yeast crackers. A great snack for anytime of the day.

-Last year when it was decided that we were going to do a baking theme this April, I wanted to try some savory bakes.
+Last year when we finalized the baking theme for this April, savory bakes were on top of my list.
 Yes, you read it right!
-We are one crazy group that decided on the theme for this marathon even before we started last April’s mega marathon.
-Off course, we changed the rules over the months before finalizing them but general theme was decided long time ago.
-Anyway, ever since then I wanted to bake some savory bakes and these masala crackers from Gayathi’s blog were the first recipe I baked for this marathon.
+We are one crazy group that decides on the themes for mega marathon over a year in advance, even before we start current year's mega marathon.
+We do discuss the theme and change the rules leading up to the marathon but the main theme is the same.
+Anyway, ever since the theme was finalized, I wanted to bake some savory bakes and these masala crackers from Gayathi’s blog was the first recipe I baked for this marathon.

 - 1 ½ cups All-Purpose Flour

-- 2 tsp Active Dry Yeast (I used 1 envelop which is 2 ¼ tsp.
-If using instant yeast, check note below)
+- 2 teaspoon Active Dry Yeast I used 1 envelope which is 2 ¼ tsp.
+If using instant yeast, check note below

 - ¾ Baking Powder